Contests, Sweepstakes, and Lotteries: What You Need to Know

 That means you will never have to pay to enter legitimate sweepstakes and purchasing a product will not improve your odds.
 Any sweepstake that asks you to pay to play is a scam.
 If a legitimate giveaway requires you to buy a product to enter, it must also offer a non-purchase entry method that lets people enter without spending any money.

 Some states have their own sweepstakes laws and regulations in addition to federal laws.
 For example, sweepstakes sponsors in New York must bond prizes valued above $5,000.

 The Difference Between Sweepstakes and Contests

-Many people use terms "contests" and "sweepstakes" interchangeably, but there is a difference.
-Contests are giveaways that have some element of skill to them.
-For example, entrants need to answer a trivia question, write an essay, or create a recipe to participate.
+Many people use the terms "contests" and "sweepstakes" interchangeably, but they're actually quite difficult.
+Contests are giveaways that have an element of skill to them.
+For example, entrants might need to answer a trivia question, write an essay, share a photograph, or create a recipe to participate.

 This rules out the second element of an illegal lottery: winners chosen by chance.
 This means that it is legal to charge a fee to enter contests or to have an element of consideration that is beneficial to the sponsor (i.e., a recipe that will be used in advertisements for a product).